BlockchainCommons/www.blockchaincommons.com/projects.md

 **Repo:** [Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS)<br>
 **Status:** Early Beta

 Gordian Wallet demonstrates how to use the Torgapped Gordian architecture to connect a Wallet to a Bitcoin Core server such as **Gordian Server**, using the [QuickConnect API](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Quick-Connect-API.md).
 It allows for multiple wallet templates, many of them supporting #SmartCustody, including: legacy, SegWit-compatible, and SegWit-native hot wallets using a single signature (seed on iOS device); a warm wallet using multisig (seed on iOS device, keys on full node, offline seed, etc.); or a number of cold wallet templates that leverage PSBTs (Partially Signed Bitcoin Transactions), such as cold offline seeds, third-party collaborative custody services, and various air-gapped hardware solutions using QR codes.
-Gordian Wallet can potentially support almost anything that can be described by a bitcoind descriptor.
+Gordian Wallet can potentially support almost anything that can be described by a bitcoind descriptor.  ([It's meant to cut through a traditionally knotty problem in Bitcoin development.](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Why-Gordian.md))

 ### LetheKit (kit)